AFRL-RY/data-unicorn-2008/README.md

 Due to the difficulties with tracking moving objects in SAR a large amount of parked vehicles was truthed in the UNICORN data set.

+### List of Static Objects

+[The list of static objects](images/UNICORN_Static_Object_List.pdf) includes a map plus static object list of reflectors that reflect EM energy which can be easily spotted in the RADAR data.

 ## <a name="bulk_data_access"></a> Bulk Data Access - Amazon S3
 <!-- This section is based on http://arxiv.org/help/bulk_data_s3 -->